 Use the jar by shaking it like a rattle, adding the salt to other spells, or just keeping it in a space.
 Some practitioners put them near their altars to bless and protect their work, while others feel that the salt nullifies some of the spells and rituals they perform.
 Experiment with yours!

 Creating a Sweetening Jar

 While salt jars drive things away, sweetening jars draw things to you.
-They are made just like a salt jar, but honey, syrup, or sugar is used instead of salt.
+They are made just like a salt jar, but honey, syrup, or sugar are used instead of salt.
 (Some say that using syrup makes the spell work more quickly.)

 To create a money-drawing jar, start by writing a petition asking for luck in gambling, a raise, a job, or simply the amount you need.
 Place it in the jar.
 Add any crystals, herbs, or other curios next.
-Finish by filling the jar to the stop with the sugar, honey, or syrup.
+Finish by filling the jar to the stop with sugar, honey, or syrup.
 Seal it with the lid, and hold the jar in your hands to visualize it filling with power.
 Bury it on your property or keep it in a safe place to work its magic.

 Ingredients for a money-drawing jar can include crystals like aventurine, jade, and pyrite.
 Add prosperity herbs like cinquefoil, basil, allspice, or bayberry, and curios like magnets, coins, money (or play money), a horseshoe charm, or any other lucky objects.

 This jar works like a magnet or "spell battery," operating over the long term to bring you what you desire.
 Keep it safe, and it will serve you well.

 Spell jars are a great way to keep your magic around in ways you can still use, even after the spell is cast.
 You can include them in other spells, periodically refresh them with new ingredients, or take them apart and dispose of the pieces when they are no longer needed.
 As long as you have a desire, a jar, and ingredients, you can make spell jars work for you.